lukearp/AzureFunctions/AzureASGManagement/ReadMe.md

 2. Set WebHook to Function address.
 >* WebHook will need to be verified.
 This can be done by visiting the verification link in the verification post body.
 This can be seen if you uncomment line 27 and watch the function logs while saving the Event Grid subscription.

-3. Set Advanced Filter to 'subject String Contains "/providers/Microsoft.Network/networkInterfaces/"'
+3. Set Advanced Filter to 'subject String Contains "/providers/Microsoft.Network/networkInterfaces/"'.
+You can also set to '/providers/Microsoft.Compute/virtualMachines/' if App Setting resourceToMonitor is not set to NetworkInterface.
+This will monitor the Tag value on the VM Object only.

 4. Create EventGrid Subscription